-As a predominantly white organization that has historically engaged a predominantly all-white audience, Climate Generation is taking preliminary steps to address our own institutional racism and identify the barriers to participation that are institutionalized in our programming.
+As a mainstream environmental organization that has historically engaged a predominantly white audience, Climate Generation is taking a progression of steps to address our own institutional racism and identify the barriers for participation that are institutionalized in our programming.
 We regularly undergo trainings on racism and the role of environmental justice in the environmental movement.

-- Review and Discuss the Jemez Principles, the Principles of Environmental Justice, and the Bali Principles of Climate Justice
+- Reviewed and Discussed the Jemez Principles, the Principles of Environmental Justice, and the Bali Principles of Climate Justice

 - Jemez Principles adopted 3/18/15

 - Attended Overcoming Racism Conference; YWCA anti-racism training; Headwaters Foundation for Justice Social Change Fund Training with debrief discussions